diegozea/MIToS.jl/docs/src/Information.md

 column_j = msa[:,2]
 ```

-If you have a preallocated `ContingencyTable` you can use `count!` to fill it, this prevent
+If you have a preallocated `ContingencyTable` you can use `frequencies!` to fill it, this prevent
-to create a new table as `count` do.
-However, you should note that `count!` **adds the new
+to create a new table as `frequencies` do.
+However, you should note that `frequencies!` **adds the new
 counts to the pre existing values**, so in this case, we want to start with a table
 initialized with zeros.